-The state of Oklahoma has identified the following areas for which candidates can be recommended for: Art Education, Business Education, Early Childhood Education, Elementary Education, English Education, Health and Physical Education, Mathematics Education, Modern Foreign Language Education, Music Education, Science Education, Social Studies Education, Special Education, and Speech/Drama/Debate Education.
-Candidates who successfully complete the MATC program are recommended for state certification by the ORU COE.
+The state of Oklahoma has identified the following areas for which candidates can be recommended for certification: Art Education, Business Education, Early Childhood Education, Elementary Education, English Education, Health and Physical Education, Mathematics Education, Modern Foreign Language Education, Music Education, Science Education, Social Studies Education, Special Education, and Speech/Drama/Debate Education.
+Candidates who successfully complete the M.Ed. with teaching concentration are recommended for state certification by the ORU COE.

-Additionally, individuals who have completed a bachelor's degree in other areas may complete an alternative certificate program.
-Please note that graduates of the alternative program are not recommended for state certificate by the ORU COE.
-The M. Ed program leads to the building level of the administration certification.
+Additionally, individuals who have completed a bachelor's degree in other areas may complete an alternative certificate plan of study.
+Please note that these graduates are not recommended for state certificate by the ORU COE.
+The M.Ed.
+Building Level Leadership concentration leads to the building level (Principal) administration certification.